Kentucky State Board of Agriculture searching for new deputy state veterinarian

-FRANKFORT (February 7, 2020) – The Kentucky State Board of Agriculture has begun the search for a new deputy state veterinarian following the resignation of Dr. Bradley Keough, who will leave in March to take a position with the U.S. Department of Agriculture (USDA).
+FRANKFORT (Nov.
+10, 2021) – The Kentucky State Board of Agriculture has begun the search for a new deputy state veterinarian.

 The deputy state veterinarian is primarily responsible for performing duties in agricultural inspection programs to prevent, control, and eradicate communicable diseases.
 Salary ranges from $75,000 to $90,000 per year, depending on experience.

-The deadline to apply is March 1 or until the position is filled.
-Applicants must currently be licensed with the Kentucky Board of Veterinary Medicine and have least three years of experience practicing veterinary medicine, a USDA-APHIS (Animal and Plant Health Inspection Service) Category II accreditation, and a valid driver’s license.
+The deadline to apply is Jan.
+5 or until the position is filled.
+Applicants must currently be licensed with the Kentucky Board of Veterinary Examiners and have least three years of experience practicing veterinary medicine, a USDA-APHIS (Animal and Plant Health Inspection Service) Category II accreditation, and a valid driver’s license.
 Preference may be given to those with regulatory experience in the areas of animal health disease control and eradication programs, epidemiology, emergency management/response, foreign animal disease investigations, and animal welfare regulations.

 Specific duties of the deputy state veterinarian include:

-- supervising investigators assigned to the Enforcement Branch of the KDA’s Office of the State Veterinarian;
+- -- Supervising investigators assigned to the Enforcement Branch and Director of Animal Health

-Applicants must submit a resume, cover letter, and three references to:
+Applicants should submit a resume, cover letter, and the names of three references to Mark White by email to Mark.White@ky.gov or by mail to:

 Frankfort, KY 40601